-As Gulbenkian approaches its 50th anniversary we take a look back the very beginning and how the theatre and cinema came to be.
+As part of our 50th anniversary we took a look back the very beginning and how the theatre and cinema came to be.

 Gulbenkian was founded as a result of a generous grant from the Gulbenkian Foundation in 1969, an organisation which has funded many arts projects around the world.

 Calouste Gulbenkian was born in Istanbul in 1869, the son of Sarkis and Dirouhie Gulbenkian, members of an illustrious Armenian family whose origins date back to the fourth century.
 The Gulbenkian family fortune was made in the oil business in Baku in the 1880’s, and subsequently expanded to include the Iraq Petroleum Company.
 Calouste became a British citizen in 1902 and donated $70,000,000 and vast art collections to start the Foundation.
 After his death in 1955 his son Nubar Gulbenkian carried on the philanthropic work.
 More information on the Gulbenkian Foundation can be found on the Calouste Gulbenkian Foundation website.